SpeedRunnner33/Dharma/README.md

 ============================================================================================================================================================================

 How to block Porn on android.
+Install Firefox, there are ways to bypass it with other browsers.

-Install [NoPox 0.53](https://odysee.com/@NewLife:0ae/NoPox:a) With the following settings:
+Install [NoPox 0.53](https://odysee.com/@NewLife:0ae/NoPox:a) With the following settings, feel free to modify/add your own:

 ![image](https://github.com/user-attachments/assets/33cb998a-54ec-48c1-912f-6199a5c5d4be)
  you can set the time delay to more than 24h, maybe to 72h.
 Some temptations last more than 1 day.
 But do this only after you configured it & installed the apps that you need.